GoogleChrome/proxy-polyfill/README.md

 ```

 If this is imported as a Node module, it will polyfill the global namespace rather than returning the `Proxy` object.
+If you'd like to just get the polyfill'ed version, use the require statement as above.

 ## Supports